Codd’s Rules in DBMS

 Rule 11: Non-Subversion

-If the RDBMS supports facilities allowing application programs to operate on a table a row at a time, then an application program using this type of database access.
+If the RDBMS supports facilities allowing application programs to operate on a table a row at a time, then an application program uses this type of database access.
 It prevents bypassing the entity-integrity constraints that may be defined for the database.

 Rule 12: Integrity Rule

 Integrity constraints specifies that a particular relational database.
 It must be definable in SQL and some other data sub-language.